-To prevent the possibility of contamination and spread of disease, scrubs and work shoes may not be removed from the building during an employee's meal break.
-Due to the potential for contamination and spread of disease, Insa provides laundry services Cultivation uniforms.
+Cultivation staff must wear Insa-provided shoes and scrubs.
+To prevent the possibility of contamination and spread of disease, scrubs and work shoes may not be removed from the building, and Insa provides laundry services.
 Scrubs are available in a multitude of sizes and a fresh set is available for each employee daily.